Native Village of Port Lions

 Transportation Department

 To receive funding, we must update our Bureau of Indian Affairs Indian Reservation Roads Inventory yearly.
 The inventory identifies which routes are our public roads.
-The routes can include: bridges, trails, future roads, scenic byways, bicycle trails and more.
+The routes can includes: bridges, trails, future roads, scenic byways, bicycle trails and more.
 We currently have 22 routes on our inventory and are ready to add more.

 In 2008, the community made a priority list of the order in which it would like to see construction projects done on specific routes.
+This list is updated by the community every 3 years or as needed.

 We generate IRR funds based on the routes we currently have in our inventory.
 The amount of funds per route and year is based on many characteristics of that route.
-Length, width, surface type, pot holes, housing units and traffic counts are just some of the criteria at which the BIA looks to determine the amount of funding each route will receive.
+Length, width, surface type, potholes, housing units, and traffic counts are just some of the criteria at which the BIA looks to determine the amount of funding each route will receive.

 Family Services ICWA